bsmith89/longev-mgen/doc/submission.md

 dextran PULs in _B. thetaiotaomicron_ and _B. ovatus_.

-To expand the search for relevant genetic features, _de novo_ protein clusters were filtered to those with members in the MAGs for both B1 and B2.
+To expand the search for relevant genetic features, _de novo_ protein clusters were filtered to those with members in B1-A, B1-B, and B2.
 Of these OPFs, several stood out as particularly relevant.
 Opf01144